nokinger/serverTest/source/crossdev/profiling.rst

 Profiling with Valgrind
 ***********************

 Valgrind is an instrumentation framework for building dynamic analysis tools.
 It comes with a set of tools each of which performs some kind of debugging, profiling, or similar task that helps you improve your programs.
-All of those programs are called via ``valgrind --tool=<TOOL>``.
+All programs provided by the valgrind framework are called via ``valgrind --tool=<TOOL>``.
-Some of them can like memcheck be used within a ``Continuous Integration`` setup :ref:`valgrind_jenkins`.
+Some of them, like memcheck, can be used within a ``Continuous Integration`` setup.
+More information about that can be found here :ref:`valgrind_jenkins`.
 The most often important tools and in this project used tools are
 1. **Memcheck** is a memory error detector, which helps you to make your programs, particularly those written in C and C++, more correct.
 2. **Callgrind** is a call-graph generating cache profiler.
 It helps you make your programs run faster.